 Plan.
 In the mid 1990’s, the MPCA evaluated the ability of lakes within the Sand Hill River Watershed to meet the goal of being swimmable and aesthetically pleasing.
 The MPCA based the assessment primarily on the trophic status of lakes with the Sand Hill River Watershed through the use of actual lake water quality data.
 This analysis showed “good” water quality for Union, Sarah, Cable, and Sand.
 This determination of good water quality was based on comparison to other similar lakes within the ecoregion.

 Increased demands on these water bodies, however, also leads to a risk of water quality degradation.
 While there are varying degrees of reduced water quality, impacts can already be seen on some of the SHRWD lakes.
 Twenty-four lakes in the Sand Hill River Watershed District have been identified as priority lakes for management.
-More information on the SHRWD lake management framework can be found in the Sand Hill River Watershed District Watershed Management Plan (Draft, May 2011).
+More information on the SHRWD lake management framework can be found in the Sand Hill River Watershed District Watershed Management Plan (January 2012).

 General Characteristics of Lakes in the Sand Hill River Watershed District